maks362880/Mining-Listener/README.md

 ## 🚀 Installation & Usage

 1. Download the `Mining-Listener.bat` file and place it in any folder.
-2. *(Optional)* For the screenshot feature to work, download the free `nircmd.exe` utility and place it in the same folder as the `.bat` file.
+2. (Optional) For the screenshot feature to work, download the free NirCmd utility archive from NirSoft.
+Extract all files from the .zip (nircmd.exe, nircmdc.exe, and nircmd.chm) and place them in the same folder as the .bat file.
 3. Open `Mining-Listener.bat` in any text editor (like Notepad) and configure the settings for your rig.
 4. Add a shortcut of the `.bat` file to your Windows Startup folder.